department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort-research-plan.md

 This study requires participants to drag and drop elements.

-#### **Recruitment strategy**
+#### Recruitment strategy

-- We will use the Perigean contract to recruit Veterans using [this email template.](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort-recruit-email.md)
+We will use the Perigean contract to recruit Veterans using [this email template.](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort-recruit-email.md)  We have included a post-study question at the end of both card sorts to collect a code from participants.
+We expect Perigean to generate and provide that code to participants to track completion and compensation.

-- We will work with our web contacts across VA business offices to recruit the appropriate VA content authors via email.
+**Both** card sorts should be completed for full participation.

 ## When?

-The link for the card sort will be shared out during the week of September 7, 2020.
+The card sort links will be available on 8/31 and we would like them sent to participants as soon as possible, and no later than September 7th.
+Based on the experience of other teams, we anticipate that we'll need to leave the study open for 2 weeks to reach 50 participants.

 The card sorting exercise should take participants 10-20 minutes to complete.

-The card sort link will be tested by a member of the Public Websites team prior to sending it out.
+The card sort link will be tested by a member of the Public Websites team on 8/28/20.

 ## Team Roles